-Find out more Search ncetm cross phase L2 maths online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub Benefits - Your students will demonstrate a positive attitude to maths - You will ensure that lesson design and pedagogy demonstrate a secure knowledge of curriculum continuity and sequencing - You will understand the importance of consistency of language and representations relating to specific curriculum areas - You and your colleagues will make collaboration a normal part of transition, supporting students continuing to work towards a L2 maths qualification
+Find out more Search supporting students to achieve a L2 in maths online or contact your local Maths Hub: Visit ncetm.org.uk/maths-hubs/find-your-hub

+Benefits - Your students will demonstrate a positive attitude to maths - You will ensure that lesson design and pedagogy demonstrate a secure knowledge of curriculum continuity and sequencing - You will understand the importance of consistency of language and representations relating to specific curriculum areas - You and your colleagues will make collaboration a normal part of transition, supporting students continuing to work towards a L2 maths qualification The Work Groups are fully funded by the Maths Hubs Programme, so are free to participating schools/ institutions.

-Work Groups provide a relaxed atmosphere away from school, where we can properly focus on the most interesting aspects of teaching.
+// // Work Groups provide a relaxed atmosphere away from school, where we can properly focus on the most interesting aspects of teaching.
 Meeting up with teachers from different settings allows us to negotiate our different approaches to often similar challenges and explore how we can all support each other.
 Work Group Lead, Developing A Level Pedagogy Work Group